ta0kira/zeolite-async/README.md

 # Run the test program with a simple graph.
 working/TestProgram small

+# Run the test program with a simple tree.
+working/TestProgram tree

 # Run the test program with a large fully-connected graph.
 working/TestProgram 500 10